ionic-team/ionic-site/docs/v2/getting-started/tutorial/adding-pages/index.md

 {% endraw %}
 ```

+This page will create a basic list view containing a number of items.
+Notice that we are also defining an `itemTapped` function that logs the title of an item to the console.
 Let's go check out how this function gets called.
 Open up `app/list/list.html`:

 ```html
 <ion-item *ng-for="#item of items" (click)="itemTapped($event, item)">
 ```

 This will add each item to the list, and register a click handler on each of those items.
-When the item is tapped or clicked, it will call our `itemTapped()` function that navigates to `ItemDetailsPage`.

-Also note that we can pass the click handler function the click event, and the item.
+When the item is tapped or clicked, it will call our `itemTapped` function that logs the title of the item to the console.
+Also note that we pass this function the click event, as well as the item that was tapped.

 Overall, this page is very similar to the `HelloIonicPage` we saw earlier.
 Currently, when you tap an item, our app will log a message to the console.
 In the next section, we will learn about how we can improve this by navigating to a new page!